kcarnold/cs344/content/units/06recap/_index.md

 - [Automatic differentiation in machine learning: a survey](https://arxiv.org/abs/1502.05767)
 - [`autograd-for-dummies`: A minimal autograd engine and neural network library for machine learning students.](https://github.com/malwaredllc/autograd-for-dummies)

 Finally, I sometimes remark that "machine learning is lazy" (in that it tends to focus on superficial easy features).
-Here's a more precise statement of a related claim: [What do deep networks learn and when do they learn it](https://windowsontheory.org/2021/02/17/what-do-deep-networks-learn-and-when-do-they-learn-it/)
+Here's a more precise statement of a related claim: [What do deep networks learn and when do they learn it](https://windowsontheory.org/2021/02/17/what-do-deep-networks-learn-and-when-do-they-learn-it/).
+A recent paper describes what to do about it: [Learning an Invertible Output Mapping Can Mitigate Simplicity Bias in Neural Networks | Abstract](https://arxiv.org/abs/2210.01360)

 ## Class Meetings